 Leave Administrator First or Last Name blank, then click Search.
 All password reset requests and logins are displayed.

-Ask other admins with an email address on the same domain to attempt a password reset.
-If isolated to a single user, check SPAM\JUNK folders.
+Ask another admin with an email address on the same domain to attempt a password reset.
+If received successfully, check SPAM\JUNK folders.
 Postmasters can check email server logs to verify if delivered to the organization and to the end-user.
 If multiple users are affected, the following information is provided for the Postmaster:

 Whitelisting Symantec VIP Service: